Fleischner's theorem: Algorithms

-The Hamiltonian cycle in the square of an $n$-vertex 2-connected graph can be found in linear time, improving over the first algorithmic solution by Lau of running time $O(n^2)$.
+The Hamiltonian cycle in the square of an $n$-vertex biconnected graph can be found in linear time, improving over the first algorithmic solution by Lau of running time $O(n^2)$.

 Fleischner's theorem can be used to provide a 2-approximation to the bottleneck traveling salesman problem in metric spaces.

 History

 A proof of Fleischner's theorem was announced by Herbert Fleischner in 1971 and published by him in 1974, solving a 1966 conjecture of Crispin Nash-Williams also made independently by L. W. Beineke and Michael D. Plummer.
 In his review of Fleischner's paper, Nash-Williams wrote that it had solved "a well known problem which has for several years defeated the ingenuity of other graph-theorists".

 Fleischner's original proof was complicated.
 Václav Chvátal, in the work in which he invented graph toughness, observed that the square of a $k$-vertex-connected graph is necessarily $k$-tough; he conjectured that 2-tough graphs are Hamiltonian, from which another proof of Fleischner's theorem would have followed.
 Counterexamples to this conjecture were later discovered, but the possibility that a finite bound on toughness might imply Hamiltonicity remains an important open problem in graph theory.
 A simpler proof both of Fleischner's theorem, and of its extensions by Chartrand, Hobbs, Jung & Kapoor (1974), was given by Říha (1991), and another simplified proof of the theorem was given by Georgakopoulos (2009a).